KWU offers four tuition payment plan options to help you afford the education you deserve.

 Whether your Coyote earns money in the summer and pays toward tuition or receives additional outside scholarships, the effect is the same.
 Your total remaining balance outstanding and reducing your subsequent payment(s).

-No. Only the $30.00 per term fee.
+No. Only the $30.00 per term fee is added to the statements.
 Other fees related to declined/late payments are possible.
-Please refer to page 30 of the 2021-22 course catalog for additional information.
+Please refer to page 30 of the 2023-24 course catalog for additional information.

 Submit the Payment Selection Form for Option 2 that was attached to your award letter to [email protected] or fax to (785) 404-1485.
 The Payment Selection Form MUST BE signed by an Account Holder of the account from which payments will be drawn.
 Attach a voided check or a printout from your bank’s website that shows the name of the account holder, the routing number and the account number.